We provide two plugins that allow you to control who can access what on your WordPress site. This is simple way to understand the difference:

 - PublishPress Permissions allows you to customize advanced permissions that go far beyond the scope of the WordPress core.

-Here's an contrasting example using Posts:
+Here's an specific comparison using Posts:

 - PublishPress Capabilities allows you to control who can publish all your Posts.